akilduff/Uploader/README.md

 ### Server
 The server is written using Express.
 ### Front End
-The front end is written using the Three.js framework of GraphQL.
+The front end is written using the Three.js framework of GraphQL and React.

 ## Installation
 - Install required preset JS applications: